Sourdough Pizza Dough is a make ahead pizza dough that has a delicious sourdough flavor and is made using a sourdough starter.

 Can I use all purpose flour in place of the bread flour?

 You can and you likely won’t notice a big difference in the taste.
-The use of bread flour is for the higher protein and gluten content that allows for a better rising and stretching dough.
+The use of bread flour in this recipe is for the higher protein and gluten content.
+This allows for a better rising and stretching dough.

 Can I use this dough for calzones?

 Yes, this dough works fine for calzones.
-One thing I like to do is brush the calzones with olive oil before baking to help them brown.
+One thing I like to do is brush the calzones with olive oil before baking to help them to help crisp them up and give them a more golden look.

-If You Try This Recipe and Love it, I Would Love It If You Would Come Back And Gave It 5 Stars!
+If You Try This Recipe and Love it, I Would Love It If You Would Come Back And Give It 5 Stars!

 - 3/4 cup a water